rit-sse/governing-docs/constitution.md

 ### Nomination Process
 Nominations for Committee Heads may be held for any vacancy.
-Nominations should be held immediately after the Primary Officers’ election at the end of each academic year.
+Nominations should be held immediately after the Primary Officers' election at the end of each academic year.
 Any member may submit nominations for Committee Heads.
 All candidates must accept a nomination before they are selected for the position.